Water in a World in Transition

 This event has already taken place!

-Recent news about water resources and extreme weather events, both in France and around the world, starkly underscores the critical importance of water-related issues and their universal relevance.
+Recent news about water resources and extreme weather events, both in France and elsewhere in the world, sharply highlights the crucial importance of water-related issues and their universal nature.

-Water is present in every aspect of human life and activity: industry, agriculture, energy, recreation, and more—it is a constant presence in our daily lives.
+Water is present in every aspect of human life and activity: industry, agriculture, energy, recreation, and more—it is a constant part of our daily lives.

-Climate change, which is leading to increasingly severe water stress in many parts of the world, combined with population growth and rapid—and sometimes uncontrolled—urbanization, is causing profound upheavals and often undermining existing water resource management practices.
+Climate change, which is leading to increasingly severe water stress in many regions of the world, along with population growth and rapid—and sometimes uncontrolled—urbanization, is causing profound upheavals and often undermining existing water resource management practices.

 As a result, engaging in a comprehensive and collaborative discussion on this topic is now an urgent necessity.
-This discussion must address all issues related to water resources—their evolution, accessibility, and quality; existing constraints on their use; major challenges to be overcome (agriculture, contamination, sanitation, appropriate infrastructure, etc.); as well as existing avenues for improvement and innovation (reuse of wastewater, storage, etc.), … Not to mention the issue of resource sharing and the need to revitalize multi-stakeholder dialogue to address it effectively.
+This reflection must address all issues related to water resources—their evolution, accessibility, and quality; the constraints on their use; the major challenges to be overcome (agriculture, contamination, sanitation, appropriate infrastructure, etc.); as well as existing avenues for improvement and innovation (reuse of wastewater, storage, etc.)… Not to mention the issue of resource sharing and the need to revitalize multi-stakeholder dialogue to address it most effectively.

-It is with the aim of meeting this ambitious yet essential goal that the roundtable discussion“Water in a World in Transition”will seek to contribute to the need for a clear-eyed assessment that compels us collectively to identify adaptations, changes, and innovations commensurate with the challenges we face.
+It is in order to meet this ambitious yet essential goal that the roundtable discussion“Water in a World in Transition”will seek to contribute to the need for a clear-eyed assessment that compels us collectively to define adaptations, changes, and innovations commensurate with the challenges we face.

 In the presence of: